Strictification and non-strictification of monoidal categories: Higher categorical perspective

 on arrows.
 This defines the \textit{core truncation functor}

 \begin{remark} For the model/homotopical category theory minded reader, we would like to place the core truncation construction into a more general context.
 Suppose that $\C$ is a closed symmetric monoidal homotopical category \cite{riehl2014}, and $\V$ is a $\C$-enriched category.
 If $\mathrm{Ho}(\C)$ denotes the homotopy category of $\C$, then $\V$ gives rise to a $\mathrm{Ho}(\C)$-enriched category $\bar{h} \V$, where the hom-objects are given by the images of the hom-objects $\V(A,B)$ under the localisation functor $\C \to \mathrm{Ho}(\C)$.
-These hom-objects $\bar{h} \V(A,B)$ are thought as ``homotopy classes''.
+These hom-objects $\bar{h} \V(A,B)$ are thought of as ``homotopy classes''.
 We can furthermore take the underlying ordinary category of $\bar{h} \V$, that we denote $h \V := (\bar{h} \V)_0$.
 Note that we have

 Having said that, take $\C= \mathbf{Cat}$, the category of small categories with its canonical symmetric monoidal model (hence homotopical) structure, where the weak equivalences are given by the equivalences of categories.
 The hom-sets in $\mathrm{Ho}(\mathbf{Cat})$ are given by natural isomorphism classes of functors.
-If $\V$ is a 2-category, then
+If $\mathsf{C}$ is a 2-category (i.e. a $\mathsf{Cat}$-enriched category), then

-because the datum of a natural isomorphism between functors $i_f, i_g : \bm{1} \to \V(A,B)$ is equivalent to the datum of a 2-isomorphism $\alpha: f \to g$.
-This makes our notation $h \V$ consistent, and realises the core truncation as an instance of a construction in homotopical category theory.
+because the datum of a natural isomorphism between functors $i_f, i_g : * \to \mathsf{C}(A,B)$ is equivalent to the datum of a 2-isomorphism $\alpha: f \to g$.
+This makes our notation $h \mathsf{C}$ consistent, and realises the core truncation as an instance of a construction in homotopical category theory. \end{remark}